i18next/react-i18next-gitbook/latest/migrating-v9-to-v10.md

+---
+description: "Migrate react-i18next from v9 to v10: the rewrite, renamed exports and the hook-based API."
+---

 # Migrating v9 to v10

 v10 is a complete rewrite, taking the chance to clean up some complexity added from v1 to v9.